Node.js HTTPS: Quick & Easy Guide

 Creating a Self-Signed SSL Certificate

-To create the secure, HTTPS server, we can start by creating a self-signed SSL certificate for ourselves.
-Speaking of SSL certificates, they are two kinds; those signed by a ‘Certified Author’, also known as CA, and those that are ‘self-signed’.
+Speaking of SSL certificates, they are two kinds; those signed by a ‘Certified Author’, also known as CA, and those that are ‘Self-signed’.

 A CA-signed certificate allows your users to trust the identity of your website and is recommended for the production environment.
-For testing or development purposes, a self-signed certificate will do just fine.
+For testing or development purposes, a Self-signed certificate will do just fine.

 Or, you could also choose to not create any certificate too, for which you can proceed with an HTTP server.